-First the Pardancanda seeds should be imbibed by placing the seeds (within soil) in a black bag, then placing in the fridge for one week.
-Seeds should then put out at a temperature of 21 to 30 Celsius; they normally take about two weeks to germinate.
+First the Pardancanda seeds should be imbibed by placing the seeds (within soil) in a black bag.
+Next, place in the fridge for one week.
+Seeds should then be put out at a temperature of 21 to 30 Celsius (70 to 86°F).
+They normally take about two weeks to germinate.

 Once the season is over in autumn, cut the plant back to the ground.
 If you require more Pardancanda then propagate by division in the spring.